rafaelrubenstein/StonksLLC-App/README.md

 - A report of our findings

 ## Data Sources
-- Wharton Research Data Service - https://wrds-www.wharton.upenn.edu/
+[Wharton Research Data Service] (https://wrds-www.wharton.upenn.edu/)

 ## About the Process